StockSharp/AlgoTrading/API/2748_ColorJFatl_Digit_Tm_Plus/README.md

 - The strategy processes only fully completed candles and therefore works well with historical backtests.
-- `AppliedPrice.Demark` reproduces the same calculation as the original MQL indicator.
+- `AppliedPrices.Demark` reproduces the same calculation as the original MQL indicator.
 - Because StockSharp handles order execution asynchronously, the internal tracking of the entry price is updated whenever a new position is opened and